Prevalence of circumcision: Hong Kong

 A sample of children aged <12 found a circumcision rate of 3.4% (1982).
 A survey on men who regularly visit female sex workers from 2012 found a circumcision rate of 28%.

 Singapore

 The prevalence of circumcision in Singapore is estimated to be 14.9%.

 Taiwan

 It is estimated that the circumcision rate for men aged 20–40 is between 10 and 15%.

 Cambodia

 The overall prevalence of circumcision in Cambodia is reported to be 3.5%.

 Between 20% and 80%

 Kazakhstan, Lebanon, Malaysia, and South Korea.

 Lebanon

-Lebanon is unique in that it has by far the lowest circumcision rate in the Arab world.
-As of 2025, only 59.7% of Lebanese men are circumcised, compared to over 85% in other Arab countries.
-Lebanon has a higher percentage of Christians than any other Arab country, most of whom are Maronite Catholics, and while some practise circumcision, most do not practise it.
-In contrast, Muslims and Druze in Lebanon usually do practise circumcision.
+Unlike other countries in the Arab world, which consistently have male circumcision rates above 85%, Lebanon's circumcision rate varies depending on the study.
+According to a 2016 study, 59.7% of Lebanese males are estimated to be circumcised.
+However, due to a lack of survey data, this study may have based its estimate on the assumption that nearly all non-Muslim and non-Jewish males were not circumcised, leading to an underestimate of the rate.
+Lebanon also has a higher percentage of Christians than any other Arab country, most of whom are Maronite Catholics.
+When compared to the Muslim and Druze populations, circumcision may be less common in this group, which could explain a lower national rate.